ebertmi/sandbox-server/README.md

 ### Debugging
 Start the server with `sudo DEBUG=sourcebox:* pm2 start process.json --env production` to get all the debug outputs on the console.

+## Show Resource Usage Information
+You can use `systemd-cgtop` to watch the current created sandboxes and their resource usage.

 ## Testpage